ayeshaukaye/MonkeypoxAnalysis/README.md

 # Monkeypox Analysis - Streamlit Application
-A Streamlit application designed as a Monkeypox Sentiment Classifier.
+A Streamlit application designed as a Monkeypox Stress Classifier.

-Built using several ML pipelines to detect sentiment in social media posts, and deployed for non-technical audience use and prediction explainability.
+Built using several ML pipelines to detect stress in social media posts using NLP techniques, and deployed for non-technical audience use and prediction explainability.

 ## Built With
 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)